Tag Archives: November

 Autumn Idleness

 I heard this last fall on The Daily Poem podcast and listened again and again….
-You can, too, if you like, here: “Autumn Idleness,” with comments by David Kern of Goldberry Studios.
-Note that the repetition of “lost hours” is not a typo.
+Unfortunately that reading seems not to be online any longer.
+Note: The repetition of “lost hours” is not a typo.

 It’s a beautiful description of a quiet woodland scene in autumn, contrasted with the poet’s indecision and restlessness.
 He inserts his own feelings into the drama of sunlight and dead leaves, thirst and rest.
 While in nature nothing is lost, and renewal always comes, it’s not easy for humans, with our conflicted souls, to receive the blessing.